kyle-mge/FSopenAPI-for-Bash/README.md

 ```

 ## Create Database Tables (optional)
 If you plan to store your Data in a MySQL-Database, run the Script ```"./FSopenAPI_createDBtables.sh"``` once to create the necessary tables.
+It will create tables for storing the historical station/ plant Data for hourly, daily, monthly and yearly Data.

 # Usage